reactjs/react.dev/src/content/blog/2024/04/25/react-19.md

   ref={(ref) => {
     // ref created

-    // NEW: return a cleanup funtion to reset
+    // NEW: return a cleanup function to reset
     // the ref when element is removed from DOM. return () => {
       // ref cleanup